MOV-MB/TheGreatCleansing/README.md

 # TheGreatCleansing
-Delete your Sins.
-Deletes MBII folder (Steam only)
+Deletes MBII folder by looking through registry keys and steam files (Steam only)